apache/incubator-kie-tools/KOGITO_UPGRADE_PROCESS.md

 # Upgrading Kogito

-The Quarkus version is present in the following file categories:
+The Kogito version is present in the following file categories:

 - `install.js` files
 - `root-env/env/index.js` file